 Ashwagandha, botanically known as Withania Somnifera, is a member of the nightshade family.
 Both the plant’s roots and leaves have medicinal purposes.
-In Ayurvedic medicine, it benefits the immune system, neurological system, endocrine system and reproductive system.
+In Ayurvedic medicine, it benefits the immune system, neurological system, endocrine system, and reproductive system.

 What is Ashwagandha?

 Ashwagandha is an adaptogenic herb that is very popular in Ayurvedic medicine and was around for more than 2,500 years.
 It has shown to reduce tumor growth and may help to prevent cancer.
-It is know to be beneficial for thyroid balancing, anti-anxiety, antidepressant and anti-inflammatory properties.
+It is known to be beneficial for thyroid balancing, anti-anxiety, antidepressant, and anti-inflammatory properties.
 In India after any type of illness, it is used to strengthen the immune system.
 Ashwagandha like other adaptogenic herbs, help the body remain in homeostasis.
 The list of benefits of this herb goes on and on and is worth trying.

 1. Improves Thyroid Health

 It is great for both underactive and an overactive (hypothyroid or hyperthyroid) thyroid conditions.
 It has shown to be helpful to those with Hashimoto’s or Graves Disease Autoimmune Disease.

 A study from the Journal and Complementary Medicine showed during an 8 week period, patients that had subclinical hypothyroidism were evaluated.
 The treatment group received 600 milligrams of ashwagandha root extract daily and the control group received starch as the placebo.
 Researchers found that the herb improved the thyroid-stimulating hormone (TSH) and T4 levels compared to the placebo.
 According to the Journal of Ayurveda and Integrative Medicine, it is also known to have thyroid enhancing properties.

 2. Relieves Adrenal Fatigue